 I was working for a telecommunications company doing divestitures when I was asked to evaluate an acquisition offer the agency had received.
 This was when we were known as “pr.com.”
 It was a good fit for both the agency and me as the assignment drew from my finance, operational and M&A experience.
 While we ultimately turned down that deal, I had such a great time I stayed on.

-Some of my career highlights include negotiating the sales transaction between pr.com and Waggener Edstrom in 2000 and then negotiating the management buyout of OnPR in 2005.
+Some of my career highlights include negotiating the sales transaction between pr.com and Waggener Edstrom in early 2000 and subsequently engineering the management buyout of OnPR in 2005.
+The years in which OnPR was a wholly-owned subsidiary of Waggener Edstrom were invaluable.
+They are a world-class organization with stellar leadership and I learned a lot during that period of time.
 Setting up multiple branches – especially our Germany subsidiary (OnPR, GmbH) – has been a challenging and educational venture.
-Life at OnPR is never dull – we have worked with some really amazing clients, supportive advocates and a wonderful staff along our journey.
+Life at OnPR is never dull – we have worked with some really amazing clients, supportive advocates and a wonderful and loyal staff along our journey.